crittercism/apteligent-xamarin-sdk/README.md

 #### Mapping.txt file for Android
 1. Uploading the mapping.txt File

-For more information regarding the Xamarin Android Crittercsim refer to the  [Crittercism docs](http://docs.crittercism.com/android/android.html)
+For more information regarding the Xamarin Android Crittercism refer to the  [Crittercism docs](http://docs.crittercism.com/android/android.html)

 ###Getting Started with iOS

 1. Create a new Xamarin iOS Project
-1. Add the Crittercsim Library
+1. Add the Crittercism Library
 1. Import namespace `using Crittercism;`
 1. Configure correct Provisions for
 1. Initialize Crittercism

-For more information regarding the Xamarin Android Crittercsim refer to the  [Crittercism docs](http://docs.crittercism.com/android/ios.html)
+For more information regarding the Xamarin Android Crittercism refer to the  [Crittercism docs](http://docs.crittercism.com/android/ios.html)

 ### Dsym file for iOS